 Chabad Roma organizes the lighting of the menorah during Chanukah in Piazza Barberini.

-Several Christmas trees go up around Rome, but it seems the one people ask me about the most is the one at the Vatican.
+Several Christmas trees go up around Rome in December, but it seems the one people ask me about the most is the one at the Vatican.

 The Christmas tree in Vatican Square is a relatively new phenomenon (started in 1982 during the pontificate of Pope John Paul II), but it's typically been lit just before Christmas Eve.